hcavarsan/kftray-blog/content/99.blog/posts/9-oss-legos.md

 ### What Happens If You Switch Licenses Mid-Game

 Imagine you've been sharing your Lego creations under one set of rules, and partway through, you decide to change them.
 Perhaps you initially said, `Do whatever you want` but now you want everyone to share their improvements.
 After seeing amazing things your friends have done with your Lego creations without sharing back, you decide to change your rules to require sharing improvements.
 For future creations, everyone now knows they need to share changes.
 But for the creations already shared, the old rules still apply, and friends can keep their modifications private if they wish.

+I actually went through this experience with my open-source project, [KFTray](https://github.com/hcavarsan/kftray).
+When I first started building it, I was like someone who just wanted to share their Lego creation with friends—I chose the MIT license because it was simple and permissive.
+It was like saying, "Here's my Lego set, do whatever you want with it!"

+But as the project grew and I saw how others were using it, I realized I wanted to ensure that improvements would be shared back with the community.
+It's like noticing that while friends were making amazing modifications to your Lego creation, those improvements weren't being shared with everyone else who might benefit from them.
+So, I decided to switch to the GPL 3.0 license through [this pull request](https://github.com/hcavarsan/kftray/pull/322) — essentially changing the rules to say, "You can still play with and modify these Lego pieces, but now you need to share your improvements with everyone."

 In software, changing the license of your project is possible but can be complicated.
 If you're the sole owner of the code, you can relicense it as you wish.
 However, if others have contributed, you'll need their permission to change the license on their contributions.